ros2/ros2_documentation/source/Tutorials/Turtlesim/IntroducingTurtlesim2.rst

 .. note::

   It may take some time for rqt to locate all the plugins itself.
-  If you click on **Plugins**, but don’t see **Services** or any other options, you can wait (though it may take hours), or close rqt, enter the command ``rqt --force-discover`` in your terminal, then reopen rqt.
+  If you click on **Plugins**, but don’t see **Services** or any other options, you should close rqt, enter the command ``rqt --force-discover`` in your terminal, then reopen rqt.

 .. image:: rqt.png

-Use the refresh button to the left of the **Service** dropdown list to make sure all the services of your turtlesim node are available.
+Use the refresh button to the left of the **Service** dropdown list to ensure all the services of your turtlesim node are available.

+Click on the **Service** dropdown list to see turtlesim's services, and select the ``/spawn`` service.

 5.1 Try the spawn service
 ~~~~~~~~~~~~~~~~~~~~~~~~~